Mohinta2892/micron-repackaging/README.md

 # micron-repackaging
-Nils Eckstein's micron repacked in a docker env to ensure it runs locally
+Nils Eckstein's micron repackaged in a docker env to ensure it runs locally

 Path to docker image in docker hub:
 ```